 If you’d like to know more comment below this post with an email and we can send you all the help and info we know.

-Similarly, if after reading this you also successfully travel independently in Iran please visit this page again and share your experiences via the comments below for the benefit of other travellers.
+Similarly, if after reading this you are also successfully (or more useful: unsuccessful) in travelling independently in Iran please visit this page again and share your experiences via the comments below for the benefit of other travellers.

 All we can tell you is what we experienced and it’s up to you how you manage ‘the risks’ when visiting foreign countries.